Posture Correction in Denver

 Numbness or tingling sensations in the upper or lower extremities can be signs of peripheral neuropathy.
 The nerve roots that branch out from between the neck vertebrae joint and form the major nerves of the arms.
 The nerve roots located in the lower back join and form the major nerves of the legs.
 If these nerves, known as peripheral nerves, are compressed in any way, sensory disturbances can occur.
 In addition to numbness, such disturbances have been described as “pins and needles,” “prickly” or “tingly” and even “burning” in nature.
 In most cases, compression occurs at the spine as the nerve root exits.
 This can come from a bulging disc or a bony, arthritic projection.

-After a thorough chiropractic evaluation and spinal exam, a diagnosis will be made and a care plan consisting of chiropractic treatment, physical therapy, rehab exercises and at-home care will be prescribed specific to your spinal findings.
+After a thorough chiropractic evaluation and spinal exam, a diagnosis will be made and a care plan consisting of chiropractic treatment, physical therapy, rehab exercises and at-home care will be prescribed specifically to your spinal findings.

 Call Denver South Chiropractic & Rehab for a Posture Evaluation at (303) 757-7272